Dundalk F.C.: A trophy-laden era (1975–1995)

 After two seasons that ended in mid-table, former player Turlough O'Connor was appointed ahead of the League's split into two divisions in 1985–86.
-O'Connor quickly built a squad capable of challenging for honours and his sides consistently finished in the top four over the following eight seasons.
-They won the 1987 League Cup Final, and finished as runners-up in both the League and the FAI Cup to qualify for Europe for the first time in five years.
+O'Connor quickly built a squad capable of challenging for honours and his sides consistently finished in the top four for the following eight seasons.
+They won the 1987 League Cup, and finished as runners-up in both the League and the FAI Cup to qualify for Europe for the first time in five years.
 The following season started with a visit from Cup Winners' Cup holders Ajax Amsterdam, and ended with the club's second League and Cup Double—with the title being won on the last day of the season, and the FAI Cup being won with victory over Derry City.

-O'Connor won his second League Cup in 1989–90, and another league title followed in 1990–91 in an end of season, winner takes all match in Turner's Cross against Cork City.
+O'Connor won his second League Cup in 1989–90, and another league title followed in 1990–91 in an end of season, winner takes all match in Turners Cross against Cork City.
 But Dundalk spurned an opportunity to progress in the European Cup, when a 1–1 draw away to Honved was followed by a 0–2 home defeat.
-Attendances started to drop noticeably during 1992–93, as the new English Premier League, broadcast live on BSkyB, was growing in popularity.
-By the end of the season the board was facing financial issues that threatened the club's survival—a "healthy" surplus in 1989, had become a serious deficit, with income falling due to some of the lowest gate receipts in memory.
-The 1993–94 season started with mixed results, with good away victories being followed by defeats at home and, after a home defeat to Monaghan United, O'Connor resigned.
+Attendances started to drop noticeably during 1992–93, as the new English Premier League broadcast live on BSkyB was growing in popularity.
+By the end of the season, the board was facing financial issues that threatened the club's survival—a "healthy" surplus in 1989, had become a serious deficit, with income falling due to some of the lowest gate receipts in memory.
+The 1993–94 season started with mixed results, with away victories being followed by defeats at home and, after a home defeat to Monaghan United, O'Connor resigned.

-He was replaced by another former player, Dermot Keely.
+O'Connor was replaced by Dermot Keely, who had captained the club under Jim McLaughlin.
 The older players were released, and a thin squad struggled—missing out on the 'Top Six' round-robin that decided the title.
 They played out the final third of the season in a meaningless 'bottom six' round-robin in front of tiny crowds, which contributed to the worsening financial position.
-Early the following season the financial issues came to a head, and a number of local businessmen formed a new interim company to take the club over, saving it from bankruptcy.
-Despite the financial problems, and with a squad still lacking in depth, Keely led his team to the club's ninth league title on a dramatic final day.
-Starting the day in third place in the table, they needed to win their match at home and for both Shelbourne and Derry City to fail to win their games.
-They defeated Galway United and news eventually filtered through that both of their challengers had failed to win, confirming Dundalk as Champions.
+Early the following season, the financial issues came to a head, and several local businessmen formed a new interim company to take the club over, saving it from bankruptcy.
+Despite the financial problems, Keely led his team to the club's ninth league title on a dramatic final day.
+In third place in the table, they needed to win their match at home to Galway United and for both Shelbourne and Derry City to fail to win their games.
+Dundalk won their match and with players and fans waiting on the pitch for the other results to filter through, they were eventually confirmed as champions.